-Connecto r X11B 1 In MT_Restart Continues the motion task that was previously interrupted.
-The motion task can also be continued by an appropriately configured digital input on the basic unit.
-2 In Start_MT I/O starts the motion task with the address from the digital inputs on the basic unit.
-3 Out InPos When the target position for a motion task has been reached (the InPosition window), this is signalled by the output of a HIGH-signal.
-A cable break will not be detected 4 Out Next-InPos The start of each motion task in an automatically executed sequence of motion tasks is signalled by an inversion of the output signal.
-The output produces a Low signal at the start of the first motion task of the motion task sequence.
-The form of the message can be varied by using ASCII commands.
+Conn Connector X11B Continues the motion task that was previously interrupted.
+1 1 In MT_Restart The motion task can also be continued by an appropriately con- figured digital input on the basic unit.
+Start of the motion task that has the number that is presented, bit-coded, at the digital inputs (A0 to A7).
+2 In Start_MT I/O The digital function with the same name, in the basic unit, starts the motion task with the address from the digital inputs on the basic unit.
+When the target position for a motion task has been reached (the 3 Out InPos InPosition window), this is signaled by the output of a HIGH-sig- " Out Jul IIIF05 nal.
+A cable break will not be detected Out Next-InPos The start of each motion task in an automatically executed se- quence of motion tasks is signaled by an inversion of the output signal.
+The output produces a Low signal at the start of the first 4 Out motion task of the motion task sequence.
+The form of the message can be varied by using ASCII com- mands.
 PosReg0 Can only be adjusted by ASCII commands.
-5 Out FError Following-error (low-active).
-6 Out PosReg1 7 Out PosReg2 The preset function of the corresponding position register is 8 Out PosReg3 indicated by a HIGH-signal.
+5 Out FError A LOW signal indicates that the position has gone outside the acceptable following error window.
+6 Out PosReg1 7 Out PosReg2 The preset function of the corresponding position register is indi- 8 Out PosReg3 cated by a HIGH-signal.
 9 Out PosReg4 10 Out PosReg5 Can only be adjusted by ASCII commands.
 11 Supply 24VDC auxiliary supply voltage 12 Supply I/O-GND Digital-GND for the controls

-10.3 Expansion cards -PROFIBUS-
+10.2.3 Expansion cards -PROFIBUS-

-This chapter describes the PROFIBUS expansion card for the AX2040/2070.
+This chapter describes the PROFIBUS expansion card for the AX 2000.

 Information on the range of functions and the software protocol can be found in the manual "Communication profile PROFIBUS DP".
 The PROFIBUS expansion card has two 9-pin Sub-D sockets wired in parallel.

 The supply voltage for the expansion card is provided by the servo amplifier.